kubenet-dev/ac2-kubenet-workshop/Part 1/ac2-kubenet-ws-part1-a.md

 ---

 ### **Conclusion:**
 In this lab, you set up a Kubernetes cluster using Kind and explored core Kubernetes components with `kubectl`.
-You learned about the key elements like `kube-apiserver`, `etcd`, `kube-scheduler`, `kube-controller-manager`, `kube-proxy`, and CoreDNS, which form the backbone of any Kubernetes cluster.
+You learned about the key elements like `kube-apiserver`, `etcd`, `kube-scheduler`, `kube-controller-manager`, `kube-proxy`, and `CoreDNS`, which form the backbone of any Kubernetes cluster.
 This hands-on experience will help you understand how Kubernetes manages workloads and communicates internally.